lovr-org/ovr_sdk_mobile/README.md

 1. Head over to [the SDK site](https://developer.oculus.com/downloads/package/oculus-mobile-sdk/) and download the zip.
 2. `rm` all non-dotfiles in this repo except this README
 3. Unzip the zip into this folder
-4. Remove the annoying and big files: `find . -name '*.ktx' -o -name '*.mp4' | xargs rm`
+4. Remove VrSamples to get the repo size down.
 5. Add an entry to 'Version History' below, copy-pasting from the SDK site
 6. Make a nice commit and push away